asreview/asreview/docs/source/features/post_screening.rst

 2. Start a new project, upload a dataset and select prior knowledge.
 3. Navigate to the Project Dashboard.
 4. Click the **download** icon, or click on *Download Results*.
 5. You will be aksed whether you want to save an excel or a csv file.
 6. You will be aksed where to save the file.

 [SCREENSHOT OF THE TWO OPTIONS AND POP-UP SCREEN]

-The files can also be found in the **.asreview** folder on your machine (on Windows: C:\Users\NAME\.asreview\FILES).

 Export Project